torsten-online/truenas-inter-container-dns/README.md

 It's a stop-gap until inter-app networking is [properly implemented in Fangtooth](https://forums.truenas.com/t/inter-app-communication-in-24-10-electric-eel/22054).

+> [!WARNING]
+> Dragonify introduces functionality that is unsupported by iXsystems.
+If you are having problems with your TrueNAS installation or its apps, please try stopping Dragonify and restarting all apps to see if the problem persists.

 ## Installation

 1. Go to "Apps" in the TrueNAS SCALE web UI.